-Section 159 of the Local Government Act 1989 provides councils with another rating option to declare a municipal charge to cover some of its administrative costs.
-The legislation, however, does not require councils to specify what comprises administrative costs and what is covered by the charge.
+Another principle rating option available to Councils is the application of a municipal charge.
+Under Section 159 of the Local Government Act 1989, Council may declare a municipal charge to cover some of the administrative costs of the Council.
+The legislation is not definitive on what comprises administrative costs and does not require Council to specify what is covered by the charge.